 International issues receive considerable attention in media and academic circles, but the views expressed by journalists and scholars in these publications do not have much impact on foreign policy-making.
-Interest groups related with foreign relations are less organized or articulate in India.
+Interest groups related to foreign relations are less organized or articulate in India.
 Of late, the role of business groups like FICCI and others has become more pronounced.
 Invariably these groups form the part of government delegations to foreign countries.
-There are certain lobbies in media and academic circle supporting close relations with certain countries, but such lobbies have very limited impact on foreign policy making in India.
+There are certain lobbies in media and academic circles supporting close relations with certain countries, but such lobbies have a very limited impact on foreign policymaking in India.

 |An overview of India’s Foreign Policy|